Ph.D. Programs in English

 Scheduling the Examination

 After examination lists are approved, students in consultation with their advisory committees need to agree upon the timing and format of the exams (details below) as well as specific dates on which their exam is to be administered.
-Please complete the Ph.D.
-Sign-Up form and send to the Graduate English Office.
+Please complete the PhD Exam Scheduling Form which will be automatically routed to the Graduate English Office.
 If the student requires a space on campus to take the exam, arrangements should be made at this time.
 The deadline by which all students must take their Examination (including the exam conference) is February 28th of the fourth year for MA/Ph.D.s or the same date of the third year for Ph.D.s.

 The Ph.D. examination was devised in part to facilitate students’ timely completion of the doctoral degree, and so the Graduate Executive Committee requires that students meet all official deadlines.
 Students incapable of meeting an examination deadline, for whatever reason, must apply for a time extension from the Director of Graduate Studies by submitting a typed request, signed by the student and their major advisor, ideally at least one month in advance of the deadline.
 The letter must state the specific reasons for the time delay and also designate the specific amount of extra time requested.